rseah145/smw-term2/lesson_7/Practical.md

 <br>

-Review all options and restart the server
+Review all options, check  restart the server